The New England Journal of Medicine June 24, 2021

 Disease-free survival

-Key result: Adjuvant capecitabine significantly improved disease-free and overall survival in patients who did not achieve a pathological complete response.
+Key result: Adjuvant capecitabine significantly prolonged disease-free and overall survival among patients with HER2-negative breast cancer who had residual disease post-neoadjuvant therapy.

 2018